ldss-project/docs/docs/services/statistics-service/index.md

   - Output:
     ```yaml
     scores: {
       date: datetime        # the date when the score was added
+      rank: number          # the rank of the player on the leaderboard
+      wins: number          # the number of times the player has won
+      losses: number        # the number of times the player has lost
-      ratio: number          # the ratio between wins and losses (ratio = wins/losses)
+      ratio: number         # the latest ratio between wins and losses (ratio = wins/losses)
     }[]
     ```
   - Errors: